benjaminion/upgrading-ethereum-book/src/book.md

 ## Acknowledgements

-First and foremost, I want to thank my employer, ConsenSys, for allowing me to work on this in the course of my day job.
-The copyright belongs to ConsenSys[, but the company has generously agreed to apply a liberal licensing policy, for which I am extremely grateful - TBD - TODO].
+First and foremost, I want to thank my employer, ConsenSys.
+Much of the work has been in my own time, but ConsenSys has also been cool with me working on this in the course of my day job.
+As a consequence, the copyright belongs to ConsenSys[, but the company has generously agreed to apply a liberal licensing policy, for which I am extremely grateful - TBD - TODO].
 ConsenSys is an amazing employer, a terrific force for good in the ecosystem, and an incredible place to work.

 [TODO: link to jobs board]::